uat33/simplifed-battle-sim/README.md

  Teams are taken randomly from text files.

  Instructions: Run the main.Main.java file.
 Seeing as a lot of pokemon revolves around information, there's no good way to do this on one computer.
-Instead, there are 3 seconds between turns for someone to pass the computer around.
+Instead, there are 3 seconds between turns using Thread.sleep for someone to pass the computer around.